colinprize/HitchHiker/journals/kevin-ghiringhelli.md

 Keep your journal in reverse chronological order.
 Always put new entries at the top.

+## 5/25
+Finally finished emergency contact features.
+Had to create a new function to return a specific emergency contact, and then pass along the user_id from that contact and check if it matches the user id of the logged in user.
+It took a while but once it finally worked was my "aha moment"

+Also began working on implementing the ability for a user to get a list of every hike they've signed up for

+## 5/24
+Continued working on Emergency Contact endpoints.
+Got 98% of the way done, just need to properly protect the edit emergency contact feature so that users can only edit their own

 ## 5/23
 Pair programmed with Jonathan and helped him figure out an issue we were seeing with the "update user" function in backend auth.
 Also started on Emergency Contact endpoint